 - 1. Children in Public Care. - 2.
-Children with brothers or sisters who will be attending the school in the 2011-2012 school year. - 3.
-Other children living in Hindley, Platt Bridge, Abram and Bickershaw. - 4.
+Children with brothers or sisters who will be attending the school at the time of admission. - 3.
+Children living in Lowton, Golborne, Leigh and Atherton - 4.
 Other children living nearest to the school.

 Where there are more children in one particular criterion than the number of places available, places will be allocated to the children who live nearest to the school.
 The distance will be measured in a straight line from the child's home address to a central point at the school using a Geographical Information System (GIS) which is based on ordnance survey.
-Occasionally the distance from home to school is the same for more than one child.
-For example, if more than one child lives in the same block of flats.
-In these cases, a system to randomly pick who will be offered a place will be used.
-The governing body will use the same system used by the local authority for community and controlled schools.
-A copy of the policy as available on request from the local authority.